surmjnr/alx_fe_javascript/dom-manipulation/README.md

 7. Enable "Auto Sync" for automatic server synchronization
 8. Use "Manual Sync Now" to sync with server immediately
 9. Resolve conflicts when detected between local and server data
+10. Use "View Conflicts" to manually resolve individual conflicts
+11. Enable "Offline Mode" to queue changes when offline
+12. Monitor sync status and connection status
-10. Use "Export to JSON" to download your quote collection
+13. Use "Export to JSON" to download your quote collection
-11. Use "Import from JSON" to add quotes from a file
+14. Use "Import from JSON" to add quotes from a file
-12. Use "Clear All Quotes" or "Reset to Defaults" for data management
+15. Use "Clear All Quotes" or "Reset to Defaults" for data management

 ## Server Sync & Conflict Resolution Features